datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 8b: Working With Spring Data**

-Spring Data allow some Mapping `Object <=> Table` based on annotation at the java bean level.
+Spring Data allows Mapping `Object <=> Table` based on annotation at the java bean level.
 Then by convention CQL query will be executed under the hood.

 ```bash
 mvn test -Dtest=com.datastax.demo.stargate.Ex2_UseSpringDataChevronTest